miguelfdezc/fullstack-assignment/README.md

   - Periodic data retrieval.
 We would appreciate it if you took into account the following
     aspects: _What would happen if we wanted to support more types of data sources?_
-- Extras: Providing extra documentation, identifying any improvement opportunity (even if you didn't implement it), or having a fluent communication during your process (just let us know how you are doing) will be positively taken into account.
+- Extras: Providing extra documentation, identifying any improvement opportunity (even if you didn't implement it), or having fluent communication during your process (just let us know how you are doing) will be positively taken into account.

 ## Repository structure
-The code is laid down in a monorepo fashion with make commands for easier admin tasks.
-The three services that you can find find are the **api** and **service** services.
+The code is laid down in a mono repo fashion with make commands for easier admin tasks.
+The three services that you can find find are the **API** and **service** services.

-The **api** service is an Express server with hot code reloading, while **service** generic service with a Node setup that runs the script periodically and that you may use -or not- for any recurring process; this later service can be run manually without the cron job.
+The **API** service is an Express server with hot code reloading, while **service** generic service with a Node setup that runs the script periodically and that you may use -or not- for any recurring process; this later service can be run manually without the cron job.